thoughtfull-systems/thoughtfull-systems.github.io/content/notes/2025-02-14-run-flags-for-threads.md

 ---
+date: 2025-02-14T19:35:00-05:00
 title: "Run flags for polling threads"
-date: 2025-02-14T19:35:00-05:00
+description: "When you have a check/sleep loop, how do you gracefully stop a polling thread simply and instantly?"
 ---

-When a thread must wait, `Thread/sleep` is usually the wrong thing to reach for.
+When a thread must wait `Thread/sleep` is usually the wrong thing to reach for.
 It is best for a thread to park waiting for something specific to happen like reading a socket or acquiring a lock.

 However, some threads poll external systems in a check/sleep loop and there's not much you can do